 Mr. Don Decatur was appointed to serve as CLS Nevada, Inc.'s Chief Operating Officer commencing on July 1, 2018.
-CLS Nevada, Inc. and Mr. Decatur entered into a one-year employment agreement on July 31, 2018.
+CLS Nevada, Inc. and Mr. Decatur entered into a oneyear employment agreement on July 31, 2018.
 Under the agreement, Mr. Decatur is entitled to receive an annual salary of \$150,000.
 Further, he is entitled to receive a performance bonus equal to 2% of CLS Nevada, Inc.'s annual EBITDA, and annual restricted stock awards of the Company's common stock in an amount equal to 3% of CLS Nevada, Inc.'s annual EBITDA.
 Additionally, Mr. Decatur is entitled to a one-time signing bonus of 50,000 shares of restricted common stock of the Company, which shall become fully vested one year from the effective date of the agreement assuming Mr. Decatur remains employed by the Company on such date.
 Effective July 1, 2018, and in connection with the employment agreement, Mr. Decatur and the Company entered into a Confidentiality, Non-Compete and Proprietary Rights Agreement.
-Pursuant thereto, Mr. Decatur agreed (i) not to compete with the Company or CLS Nevada, Inc during the term of his employment and, unless he is terminated without cause, for a period of one year thereafter, (ii) not to release or disclose the Company's or CLS Nevada, Inc.'s confidential information, and (iii) to assign the rights to all work product to CLS Nevada, Inc., among other terms.
+Pursuant thereto, Mr. Decatur agreed (i) not to compete with the Company or CLS Nevada, Inc.'s confidential information, and (iii) to assign the rights to all work product to CLS Nevada, Inc., among other terms.
 Effective July 31, 2018, the Company, entered into a subscription agreement with Navy Capital Green International, Ltd., a British Virgin Islands limited company ("Navy Capital"), pursuant to which the Company agreed to sell to Navy Capital, for a purchase price of \$3,000,000, 7,500,000 Units (\$0.40 per unit), representing (i) 7,500,000 shares of the Company's Common Stock, and (ii) three-year warrants to purchase an aggregate of 7,500,000 shares of our Common Stock (the "Warrant Shares") at an exercise price of \$0.60 per share of Common Stock.
 The closing occurred on August 6, 2018.
 In the subscription agreement, the Company also agreed to file, on or before November 1, 2018, a registration statement with the SEC registering the shares of Common Stock and Warrant Shares issued to Navy Capital.
 If the Company fails to file the registration statement on or before that date, the Company must issue to Navy Capital an additional number of units equal to ten percent (10%) of the units originally subscribed for by Navy Capital (which will include additional warrants at the original exercise price).
 The warrant is exercisable from time to time, in whole or in part for three years.
-The warrant has anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future sale of Common Stock at a lower price, subject to certain exceptions as set forth in the warrant.
-The warrant also provides that it is callable at any time after the bid price of the Company's Common Stock exceeds 120% of the exercise price of the warrant for a period of 20 consecutive business days.
+The warrant has anti-dilution provisions that provide for an adjustment to the exercise price in the event of a future sale of Common Stock at a lower price, subject to certain excercise price of the warrant for a period of 20 consecutive business days.